 I vividly remember that I was overcome with the increased kitchen space that awaited my sundries and staples.
 Though it’s tiny by most anyone’s standards — especially compared to spacious 2021 kitchens with ginormous islands and dual ovens — my new kitchen had much more room than my previous, truly even tinier kitchen.
 My new kitchen had large, tall cabinets and a floor-to-ceiling pantry closet.

 I unpacked my kitchen stuff with no plan

 I was in heaven, but faced with all the storage space, I was paralyzed to make many (okay, any) decisions about logical item placement.
 Just get the stuff unloaded and put away; whatever doesn’t work can be rearranged later, I told myself.

 And that’s exactly what happened.

 Stuff quickly piled into the cabinets; soon the stacks had stacks.
-The George Foreman grill migrated to a dark, dusty corner; Christmas-themed tins lived precariously on a high shelf waiting to be filled with non-existent holiday treats; and heavy casserole dishes were stored where the coffee mugs should have been.
-The rice and veggie steamer (not used in a decade) took up precious real estate in a main cabinet within arm’s reach.
+The George Foreman grill migrated to a dark, dusty corner; Christmas-themed tins lived precariously on a high shelf waiting to be filled with non-existent holiday treats, and heavy casserole dishes were stored where the coffee mugs should have been.
+The rice and veggie steamer (not used in a decade) took up precious real estate in the main cabinet within arm’s reach.

 This year I decided to clean out and reorganize my kitchen